mohtechnology/Flask-Extensions/README.md

 **Use:**

-* Enhances built-in Git support with blame annotations, history, and insights.
+* Enhances built-in Git support with blame annotations, history, and insights.<br>
   ✅ *Helps track and manage changes in Flask projects effectively.*

 ---